YOUR water is GROUNDWATER…and GROUNDWATER is NATURALLY HIGH in MINERAL CONTENT!

 Hard water is simply water that contains two harmless minerals - calcium and magnesium.
 Water is considered "hard" if it measures more than 120 parts per million or 7.0 grains per gallon.

 Although hardness does not affect the safety of the water, some customers may find it to be inconvenient.
 The minerals may make the water hard to develop a sudsy lather.
 Hardness minerals may also contribute to scaling in teapots, spots on dishes and residues on plumbing fixtures and glass shower doors.

 Q: We recently purchased a new dishwasher.
 In order to establish the correct settings, the dishwasher requires us to program the level of hardness/softness of the water.
 What is the water hardness in the grains per gallon (gpg)?

-In Capitola/Soquel area, the range of water hardness is about is 140-360 parts per million (ppm) or 8.5 to 21 grains per gallon (gpg).
+- In the District’s western-most areas of Capitola/Soquel – from about 41st Avenue to Park Avenue – the range of water hardness is about 150 to 370 parts per million (ppm), or 9 to 22 grains per gallon (gpg).

 Q: My showerhead and shower doors have a white film on them.
 What causes it and what should I do about it?

 The white film is the residue of hardness and other minerals in the water.
 When the water is heated or evaporates, the minerals leave a white coating on items such as showerheads, shower doors, glasses, coffee pots, etc.